Search for keywords or topics in magmageopark.no

 Photo: Jan Ove Grastveit

-A unique heritage site: 18th-century homes protected by the rock
+A unique cultural heritage: 18th-century homes protected by the rock

-A short walk from the museum leads to the famous Helleren Houses, two well-preserved wooden homes tucked beneath a natural rock overhang.
-They stand roofless beneath the cliff, protected from rain and weather.
-Although closed, you can peek inside and imagine the lives of the families who once lived here.
-It’s one of Norway’s most iconic cultural landmarks.
+A short walk from the museum takes you to the famous houses under Helleren, two well-preserved wooden houses built directly under a natural mountain overhang.
+The houses are unroofed but still protected from the elements by the mountain above.
+Although they are not open to visitors, you can peek inside and imagine the lives that were once lived here.
+One of Norway's most iconic cultural monuments.

 Read more